EastonArcher/EastonArcher/README.md

 ### 👋 Hi, I'm Easton, a current Computer Science student at Texas Tech University.
 <!-- 👋 Hi, I'm Easton, a current Software Engineer Intern at SHI International. -->
 <!-- Texas Tech University Computer Science New Grad -->
-I'm passionate about software engineering and technology.
-Currently seeking opportunities to apply my skills and knowledge in a professional environment, I am eager to contribute to real-world projects and gain valuable industry experience.

 ```js
 import {SoftwareEngineer} from '@EastonArcher';